verilylifesciences/variant-qc/R/1000Genomes-BRCA1-analysis/AllModalitiesDemo.md

   seqinfo: 1 sequence from an unspecified genome; no seqlengths
 ```

-This allows us to utilize the various BioConductor variant annotation packages:
+This allows us to utilize the various Bioconductor variant annotation packages:

 ```r